 The interventions in this package will bring significant mode shift from car to bus through better interchange and journey experiences with improvements in the speed, frequency and connectivity of mass transit services.

-130,000 fewer car trips on the island each week
+At least 65,000 fewer return car trips each weekday

 3.3.
 London - Sussex Coast Active Travel